Garmin Edge 1040 Review: It’s on Another Level! But…

 3. The head unit feels more premium, thanks to the slight redesign.

-My Edge 1040 froze multiple times when navigating.
-After a software update and soft reset, I haven’t encountered this problem yet.
+When testing the Edge 1040 after its release, it froze multiple times when navigating.
+After a software update and soft reset, I haven’t encountered this problem anymore, not even on the E1040s.

-What is a soft reset, what is it good for, and how to perform it?
+What is a soft reset, what is it good for, and how can it be performed?

 Let’s now dive deeper into individual features.